No, Lima did not copy the French tango!

 This discussion follows up on the background information found on The Tango Family Tree.
 If you missed that page,

-you should read it first, in order to make more sense of this page.
+you can read it first, in order to make more sense of this page.

 What happens when someone encounters facts that oppose what they prefer to believe?
 They look for a way to discount the new